duckdb/duckdb-web/docs/data/parquet.md

 | logical_type    | VARCHAR |

 ### Writing to Parquet Files
 DuckDB also has support for writing to Parquet files using the `COPY` statement syntax.
+See the [Copy Statement page](/docs/sql/statements/copy) for details, including all possible parameters for the copy statement.

 Parameter values can be passed in with or without wrapping in single quotes.

 You can specify which compression format should be used using the `CODEC` parameter (options: `UNCOMPRESSED`, `SNAPPY` (default), `ZSTD`, `GZIP`). `COMPRESSION` is an alias for `CODEC` and can be used instead with the same options.